EarthyScience/HybridVariationalInference.jl/docs/src/explanation/theory_hvi.md

 - computes expected value of $\mu_{\zeta_{Ms}}$ using the machine learning model given covariates, $X_M$, given $\zeta_P$, and given optimized parameters $\phi_g$.
 - generates a sample of $\zeta_{Ms}$ by adding the computed $\mu_{\zeta_{Ms}}$ to $\zeta_{rMs}$
 - transforms $(\zeta_{P}, \zeta_{Ms})$ to the original scale to get a sample of model parameters $(\theta_{rP}, \theta_{rMs})$
-- computes negative Log-denstiy of observations for each sample using the physical model, $f$, and subtract the absolute determinant of the transformation, evaluted at the sample.
+- computes negative Log-density of observations for each sample using the physical model, $f$, and subtract the absolute determinant of the transformation, evaluated at the sample.
 - approximates the expected value of the former by taking the mean across the samples
 - subtract the entropy of the normal distribution approximator